hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/basic-fitting.md

 $$\chi^2 = \sum_i \left[f(x) - y\right]^2$$

-In HEP, our favorite search algorithm is implemented in the Minuit library.
+In HEP, our favorite search algorithm is implemented by the Minuit library.

 ```{code-cell} ipython3
 from iminuit import Minuit